priyazsh/acorechatapp/README.md

 #### Database
 Use MySQL

-first add your mysql login id and password in inside backend/.env and then just run the sql query to init the db and create the tabless from `schema.sql` file
+first add your mysql login id and password in inside backend/.env and then just run the sql query to init the db and create the tabless from `schema.sql` file just in case if not created by server initialization

 API EndPoints